-Graduate Assistantships in the School of Health and Physical Education
+Graduate Assistantships in the Department of Health and Physical Education

 Graduate assistantships are available for outstanding students who wish to broaden their professional experience while pursuing a master's degree in physical education.
 Assistantships are available in a number of areas of expertise including teaching, intramural/recreation supervision, athletic training, athletic administration with athletic director and coaching.
-Individuals interested in being considered for an assistantship should forward a letter of application, official transcripts, and three current professional letters of recommendation to the Graduate Coordinator of Health and Physical Education, Eastern New Mexico University, Station 17, Portales, NM 88130.
+Individuals interested in being considered for an assistantship should forward a letter of application, official transcripts, and three current professional letters of recommendation to the Graduate Coordinator of Health and Physical Education, ENMU Station 17, 1500 S. Ave.
+K, Portales, NM 88130.

 Individuals who have been formally admitted to the Graduate School and who meet the eligibility guidelines established by the Graduate School regarding graduate assistantships will be given consideration for an assistantship.
 Final selections will be based upon academic preparation, professional experience, recommendations and specific needs of the department.
-Ordinarily, appointments as graduate assistants are not granted to the same student for more than two years of full-time assistantship equivalency (see page 29).
+Ordinarily, appointments as graduate assistants are not granted to the same student for more than two years of full-time assistantship equivalency (see Page 30).